stozaki-mathworks/SetInheritedPortName-Simulink-Utility/README.md

 Set the port block name and propagation signal name.
 1. The range of the block selected with the mouse is targeted.
 2. Inherit the name set at the upstream.
-(Including when straddling a hierarchy)
+(Including when straddling a hierarchy) For the detailed operation method, please decompress the ZIP file and watch the movie.